 The most common type of candidiasis is a superficial infection of the mouth, vagina, or skin that causes white or red patches and itching, irritation, or both.

 People whose immune system is weakened may have serious infections of the esophagus and other internal organs.

 A sample of infected material is examined under a microscope and sent for culture.

 Antifungal drugs may be applied directly to the affected area or taken by mouth, but serious infections require drugs given by vein.

 Candida is normally present on the skin, in the intestinal tract, and, in women, in the genital area.
 Usually, Candida in these areas does not cause problems.
-However, the fungi sometimes cause infection of the skin, the mucous membranes of the mouth, or the vagina.
+However, the fungi sometimes cause skin infections, mouth infections (affecting the mucous membranes), or infections of the vagina.
 Such infections can develop in people with a healthy immune system, but they are more common or persistent in people with diabetes, cancer, or AIDS and in pregnant women.
 Candidiasis of the mouth and esophagus are common among people with AIDS.
 Candidiasis is also common among people who are taking antibiotics because the antibiotics kill the bacteria that normally live in the body and compete with Candida, allowing Candida to grow unchecked.